rthomas29/local-weather/README.md

 * Search for city by name or zip code

 ## Summary
 local-weather is an app that utilizes the user's IP address and the OpenWeatherMapAPI to display the weather at their current location.
-(Angular 2, NodeJS)